chrisschreiner/mow/README.md

-# Mow
+# mow

 ## Gist

 Clean up your movie-folders.
-Attempts to remove filename-adornment observed in downloaded movies.
-Changes the filename (of recognized instances) with a format that is more useful to you and your typical movie app (Air Video HD/Plex etc).
+Attempts to remove heavily adorned filenames as observed on the interweb.
+Changes the filename (of recognized entries) with sane estethics – this is more useful to you and your typical movie app (Air Video HD/Plex etc).

+The reason I wrote this is to have sane movie-information when I browse the filesystem on my tv.

-Metadata and posters are also retrieved when possible.
+Metadata and posters are also retrieved (when possible.)

 ## Forward

 Broaden the extraction of meta-data.

 ## Requirements

 Anything with a filesystem running Python 3.5

 ## Installation

 Ready-made can be downloaded using the python [pip](https://pip.readthedocs.org/en/stable/installing/#install-pip) utility.

 ```
 $> `pip install mow`
 ```

 ## Usage

 ```shell
 $> mow --help
 Usage: mow [OPTIONS] COMMAND [ARGS]...